Humanizr/Humanizer/readme.md

 Humanizer is a Portable Class Library with support for .Net 4+, SilverLight 5, Windows Phone 8 and Win Store applications.
 Also Humanizer [symbols nuget package](http://www.symbolsource.org/Public/Metadata/NuGet/Project/Humanizer) is published so you can [step through Humanizer code](http://www.symbolsource.org/Public/Home/VisualStudio) while debugging your code.
-If you use ReSharper, annotations for Humanizer are available in the [Humanizer.Annotations package](https://resharper-plugins.jetbrains.com/packages/Humanizer.Annotations/), which you can obtain via the ReSharper Extension Manager.
-These annotations do not yet cover the entire library, but [pull requests are always welcome!](https://github.com/enduracode/humanizer-annotations)

 ##<a id="features">Features</a>